-The following tells all robots not to crawl/index anything on a site.
-We used “/” in the “Disallow:” function to specify the entire contents of a root folder to not be indexed.
+The following tells all robots not to crawl or index anything on a site.
+We used “/” in the “Disallow:” function to specify the entire contents of a root folder not to be indexed.

-This tells the Google Bot not to index the wp-admin folder.
+This list tells the Google Bot not to index the wp-admin folder.

-More information on robots.txt files can be found on Robotstxt.org.
-Remember that all the major sites will use a robots.txt file.
-Just punch in a URL and add robots.txt file to the end to find out if a site uses it or not.
+You can find more information on robots.txt files on Robotstxt.org.
+Almost all the major sites use a robots.txt file.
+Just punch in a URL and add robots.txt to the end to find out if a site uses it or not.
 It will display their robots.txt file in plain text so anyone can read it.